 - Degree planning worksheet: Use the degree planning worksheets below if you're in your first year at UMUC and haven't had a tentative or official transfer credit evaluation.
-We encourage you to reach out to an advisor to get a tentative evaluation of transfer credit and submit official transcripts to start your official evaluation.
+We encourage you to reach out to an advisor to get a preliminary estimate of transfer credit and submit official transcripts to start your official evaluation.

-- Tentative evaluation: A tentative evaluation is a personalized version of a degree planning worksheet where your advisor identifies which degree requirements could be met by your transfer credits.
+- Preliminary estimate: A preliminary estimate is a personalized version of a degree planning worksheet where your advisor identifies which degree requirements could be met by your transfer credits.
 We encourage you to submit official transcripts as soon as possible to confirm your transfer credits.

-- Academic advisement report: After you've submitted official transcripts, you can find your academic advisement report in MyUMUC.
+- Academic advisement report: After you've submitted official transcripts, you can find your Academic Advisement Report by logging in to MyUMUC.
 This is an official record of your transfer credits and remaining degree requirements.

 Degree Planning Worksheets

 There are four key benefits to using a degree planning worksheet:

 - You can view all requirements for your entire degree at a glance.